hughrun/pocketsnack/README.md

 ### -n, --since SINCE

-Restrict the current _action command_ to only items updated more recently than _SINCE_ number of days,
+Restrict the current _action command_ to only items updated more recently than _SINCE_ number of days.

 ### -o, --before BEFORE

-Restrict the current _action command_ to only items updated less recently than _BEFORE_ number of days,
+Restrict the current _action command_ to only items updated less recently than _BEFORE_ number of days.

+## examples

+Stash only items updated in the last 2 days:

+`pocketsnack --stash -n 2`

+Stash only items NOT updated in the last 7 days:

+`pocketsnack --stash -o 7`

+Purge tags on all items in the List that were updated in the last day:

+`pocketsnack -pn 1`

+Run lucky_dip:

+`pocketsnack --lucky_dip`

+Run lucky_dip but only choose from items last updated longer ago than one week:

+`pocketsnack -l -o 7`

 ## Uninstalling or moving to a new directory